upperlinecode/intro-to-front-end-teacher-guide/Day 01/Lesson 02 -- HTML Mini-Lab/Student Materials/README.md

 + Add some HTML content to your new page, and make sure the user has a way to get to it from the homepage.
 If you'd like, you can copy and page the HTML from "page2.hmtl" to give you a starting point, but if you write your own, make sure to include all the HTML basics (`<!DOCTYPE html>, <html>, <head>, <title> and <body>`)

-### In the remainder of the time, add content to your pages!
+### Step Six: In the remainder of the time, add content to your pages!

 Now that you have functioning links, put your HTML skills to the test by adding new content!